More Dongs on a Friday. Surprise!!

 Today I wrote an awesome program called mkdong that will make a dong of your desired length and print it to your terminal, like this:

-% ./mkdong 60 warning: a 60" dong is too big! cannot be longer than 40"!“What is the point of this?”, you might ask yourself.
+“What is the point of this?”, you might ask yourself.
 That’s a good question.
 I’ve been so busy with other shit lately that I’ve barely had time to code.
-I suppose I was itching to write something, anything… Dongs!!
+I suppose I was itching to write

 It all started harmlessly enough with a silly AIM conversation with my coding buddy at work.
 We were talking about a bug, and well, read on and you’ll see.
 It regressed quickly.